 In accordance with their lottery number, residents will be offered the first unit that meets their bedroom size and any reasonable accommodation needs (e.g., handicap-accessible, first floor/elevator building, near elevator, additional bedroom for med. equipment etc.).
 If there are categories of units with more desirable features (patios/balconies, townhouse vs. midrise, street-level door entrances to units, etc.), these units will be assigned to residents in accordance with the resident’s lottery number.

-.
+Gate Residential shall make available the 15 public housing units in Buildings A and B for permanent occupancy by relocatees.
+Gates shall make available the 10 moderate income units in Buildings A and B for temporary relocation of public housing residents under this Agreement.
+Once the public housing tenants in the 10 temporary moderate income units are permanently relocated, the moderate units shall no longer be available for public housing tenants but rather shall remain permanently affordable to moderate income tenants.
 Once the planning and all household relocation surveys have been completed, the Development Team will revisit the feasibility of using additional units in the Gate Residential buildings as a relocation resource for Priority Households in #1-4 above.
 If this is done, household rents will be subsidized by relocation funds until an affordable unit is available for them in redeveloped Phase II.

 Upon completion of redeveloped Phase II, the remaining relocated households will move back in the same order in which they moved out.